SWolterSalas/PolarixDB/README.md

 This is PolarixDB, a public repository of a Web App to study and analyze data of the Antartic Stations associated with AWS, SCAR and POLENET.

-To start, we need to create an sql database.
+To start, we need to create an SQL database.
 We have one compiled that takes the historic record of every Antartic stations to april of 2021.
 The link is here:

 ```
 https://uandresbelloedu-my.sharepoint.com/:u:/g/personal/s_woltersalas_uandresbello_edu/EZKDp7dxN5FGmsXRWmNtbKIB4h55s7QzkxugGSyTZDA8ZA?e=fZFTkS